xicato/xig-documentation/api_doc.md

     Each Group is a JSON dict containing the following fields and their associated types:
     ```
     { "groupName" : String
-    , "groupId" : Nullable Integer (this is always an integer, but it can be null in the case of ungrouped devices)
+    , "groupId" : Nullable Integer*
     , "devices" : Optional Nullable List Device
     , "count" : Optional Nullable Integer
     , "network" : Nullable String
     }
     ```
+    _\*This is always an integer, but it can be null in the case of ungrouped devices._
     (Optional means that the field may or may not be present.
 In this case, one of either devices or count will always be present, not both or neither.)

     Each Scene is a JSON dict containing the following fields and their associated types: